utkrisht-sikka/Footwork_Training_System/README.md

 <ol start="6">
  <li> Toggle among the practice sets using left and right arrow key.</li>
  <li> Once you are on desired practice set, press space bar.</li>
  <li> The python app will display a 2x3 grid of squares and one of them is colored pink.
-Pink square corresponds to the next square on the wooden box on which you are supposed to step on.
-On stepping correctly,     the next square in the sequence is marked pink on the screen.</li>
+Pink square corresponds to the square of the wooden box on which you are supposed to step on.
+On stepping correctly, the display will update.
+Another square will become pink.
+In this way, squares will turn pink in a predefined sequence.</li>
 </ol>
 <img src="grid.PNG" width="350" >
  <h3> Happy Badminton Training! </h3>